5balls/coleitra/README.rst

 cmake
 _____

-Install the cmake package from your operation system.
+Install the cmake package from your operating system.

+LAPACK
+______

+Install a lapack library package from your operating system, on debian one possible package is named liblapack-dev.

+f2c
+___

+Install the f2c package from your operating system, on debian the package name is "f2c".

 coleitra
 ........